zydou/arti/doc/dev/notes/rpc-meta-draft.md

 > In this document, Object means an RPC Object,
 > not a JSON document object.

-Each object is denoted by an opaque "Object ID".
+Each object is denoted by an opaque "Object ID", which is serialised in JSON as a string.
 The format of an Object Identifier string is not stable, and clients must not rely on it.
 An Object ID is a sequence of printable non-space ASCII characters.